charles-cai/Windows-Azure-Solr/README.md

 9. Package the code
     - Create output folder `C:\temp\CSPACKAGE`
     - `cd C:\temp\solr\PackSolzr`
-    - Review the `C:\Temp\solr\PackSolzr\PackSolzrConfig.` and update with your path if different than the one in the tutorial
+    - Review the `C:\Temp\solr\PackSolzr\PackSolzrConfig.xml` and update with your path if different than the one in the tutorial
     - Run

             PackSolzr.exe /configFilePath=PackSolzrConfig.xml